Can I Get Long Term Disability for a Connective Tissue Disorder?

 Patients with connective tissue disorder may be unable to work because of their disorder and its related complications.
 Patients who find themselves unable to work because of their connective tissue disorder may qualify for long term disability (LTD) benefits.
 The insurance company will review their claim to see if they qualify under the conditions of that plan.
+While the process can be daunting, your experienced disability attorney will be able to guide you through the process.
+They do not get paid until you win your case.
+You can seek help without worrying about upfront costs or unexpected bills.

 What is Connective Tissue Disorder?